linrongbin16/fzfx.nvim/README.md

   - Search by cursor word.
   - Search by yank text.
 - Easily switch on multiple data sources:
-  - Whether to include hidden/ignored files (unrestricted) or respect them (restricted) when searching files.
+  - Whether to filter hidden/ignored files or include them (unrestricted) when searching files.
   - Local branches or remote branches when searching git branches.
   - All diagnostics in workspace or only in current buffer when searching diagnostics.
   - ...